Cerviche/Glide2o2r/README.md

     Preserve years of community texture work

-    Standardize on the modern NG format while maintaining compatibility
+    Standardize on the modern o2r format while maintaining compatibility

     Automate what would otherwise be thousands of hours of manual work

 Credits

-    Ocarina Reloaded Team: For providing both Rice and NG format packs
+    Ocarina Reloaded Team: For providing both Rice and o2r format packs

-    Ship of Harkinian Team: For the NG format specification
+    Ship of Harkinian Team: For the o2r format specification

     GlideN64 Developers: For the Rice format specification